 The National Grid supply type of Marine comprises the following:

-The potential for both wave and tidal energy is huge, but there has been very limited utilisation of either and very little is planned for the future as shown in the graph.
+The potential for both wave and tidal energy is huge, but there has been very limited utilisation of either and very little is planned for the near future as shown in the graph.
 This is because both are seen as relatively very expensive to implement, and there are considerable operational challenges.

 It is estimated that globally the annual potential for tidal energy is 1,200 TWh.